glasnt/talks/2019_10_PyGotham.podium/slides.md

 django is a stateful application.
 It has a database out of the box and static assets.

-Flask by default does not.
-It can, but out of the box, it doesn't
+Flask, by default, does not.
+The sample "Hello world" doesnt' require a database or images, so it's so simpler to deploy.

 ---